Arkansas Geriatric Education Mentors & Scholars (AR-GEMS):

 Health professionals such as physicians, nurses, dietitians, rehabilitation therapists, psychologists, social workers, and others, who provide care to older adults, are invited to participate in this program.

 Continuing Education contact hours may be provided for some modules.
-For an application, please 501-603-1969 or email firstname.lastname@example.org.
+For an application, please email AGEC@uams.edu.
 An application will be sent to you.
-Please complete it and fax back to 501.603.1966.
+Please complete it and email to AGEC@uams.edu or fax back to 501.603.1966.

 Grant No. U1QHP28723

 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number U1QHP28723, University of Arkansas System Arkansas Geriatric Education Collaborative for the total award of $2.4 million.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.